rocktronica/OneFileCMS/readme.markdown

 ## Requirements

-- UNIX/Linux host, Apache
 - PHP5 (PHP4 untested)
 - File permission privileges

 ## Credit, License, Et Cetera

-Written in PHP, XHTML, CSS, and [jQuery](http://jquery.com/).
-Icons by [famfamfam](http://www.famfamfam.com/).
+Written in PHP, JavaScript, XHTML and CSS.

 Available under the MIT and BSD license.

+Icons for versions thru 1.1.6 by [famfamfam](http://www.famfamfam.com/).

 To report a bug or request a feature, please file an issue via Github.
 Forks encouraged!

 ##Needed/potential/upcoming improvements

 - Prompt to prevent automatic overwrite when uploading or renaming files.
-- Check size of file to upload, verify under max post/upload limits.
 - Option to switch between original OneFileCMS view and a common list view.
-  (in the works)
+  Currently accomplished with a config variable.
+Working on a
 - Embed css and remove or swtich to svg icons to create a true "OneFileCMS" (in the works)
-- Remove use of jquery.
-  Used to detect if file being edited, set focus form fields, (more?)
-  (in the works)
+- Check size of file to upload, verify under max post/upload limits.
-- Multiple login names
+- Multiple login names?